Most Famous Badminton Logos

 Logo YONEX German Open Badminton Championships

 The YONEX German Open logo expresses German style and the sporting character of badminton.
 The central graphic is a large black-and-white shuttlecock visually flying forward.
 Below the shuttlecock are lines painted in the colors of the German flag: black, red, and yellow.
-These lines are arranged horizontally, forming a solid geometric foundation emphasizing connection with German culture and traditions.
-Below the image is the tournament’s name, which is written in a simple and concise font.
+These lines are arranged horizontally, forming a solid geometric foundation that emphasizes connection to German culture and traditions.
+Below the image is the tournament’s name, written in a simple, concise font.
 The logo’s strict composition reflects the character of German sport: organization, precision, and reliability.

 BWF (Badminton World Federation)